The vertex-cut-tree of Galton-Watson trees converging to a stable tree: Introduction and main result

 \section{Introduction and main result}

-Fragmentations of random trees were first introduced in the case of discrete trees, by successively deleting the edges, as in the work of Meir and Moon \cite{MM}.
-More recently, such processes have been studied for continuous random trees: see \cite{AldPit,Ber_FragMB} for the Brownian tree, and \cite{Mi_03,Mi_05} for the stable tree of index $\alpha \in (1,2)$.
-In particular, the fragmentations considered in these articles, which arise naturally in the setting of Brownian and stable trees, are self-similar fragmentations whose characteristics are explicitly known.
+Fragmentations of random trees were first introduced in the work of case of Meir and Moon \cite{MM} as a recursive random edge-deletion process on discrete trees.
+Since then, it has been recognized that fragmentations of discrete and continuous trees appear in several natural contexts; see, for example, \cite{BerFires,DroSch} for a connection with forest fire models, \cite{AldPit,BerFragMB} for fragmentations of the Brownian tree \cite{AldCRT3} and its relation to the additive coalescent, and \cite{AbrDV,Mi03,Mi05} for fragmentations of the stable tree of index $\alpha\in(1,2)$ \cite{DuqLG02}.
+The fragmentations considered in the two last cases, which arise naturally in the setting of Brownian and stable trees, are self-similar fragmentations as studied by Bertoin \cite{BerFragAS}, whose characteristics are explicitly known.